 HOW WE "MET":

 In January 2009, just before starting my own chemotherapy, I spent one evening on the HER2 Forum.
 Most everyone that posts has a "signature" - a description of their unique cancer story and I was searching for others with a similar diagnosis to mine...how were they doing...will my future be similar to theirs?
 That's what you do when you learn you have joined the Cancer Club - you look for a crystal ball.
 Immediately, Sheila's signature caught my attention.
 She was diagnosed in 2002, and seemed to be one of the "lucky ones".
 Her cancer was caught early in her left breast by mammogram ...Stage 1...0.7 cm (barely 1/4 of an inch)...no lymph nodes were involved.
 Okay I thought, my tumor was 2 cm with no lymph node involvement, found the same way and in the same breast.
 Sheila had a mastectomy and that should have been the end of it.
 I also had a mastectomy, BUT WAIT...SHE RECURRED 16 MONTHS LATER??
 What happened??
 No Herceptin??
 Checking the dates, and doing a bit of research, I learned that in 2002, you had to be Stage 4 to get Herceptin.
-It wouldn't be until 2008 (wow, just one year earlier than when I was diagnosed), and only after many clinical trials later that the FDA would approve Herceptin for Neo-Adjuvant treatment - meaning it was available for early stage patients to prevent recurrence rather than treat it!!
+It wouldn't be until 2008 (wow, just months before I was diagnosed), and only after many clinical trials later that the FDA would approve Herceptin for Neo-Adjuvant treatment - meaning it was available for early stage patients to prevent recurrence rather than treat it!!
 Approved for people like me...

 That night in 2009, I had been dreading my chemo and feeling sorry for myself.
 Reading the rest of Sheila's signature (I have copied it below, with her prior permission), I couldn't believe all that she had been through.
 I realized that because the fate that my cancer was diagnosed 6 1/2 later than hers, my life might just have a different outcome...and I cried for Sheila.
 It was a shock and my attitude did a 180.
 Friends have told me they couldn't believe how well I handled my cancer.
 What they didn't know was that Sheila was my secret weapon.
 From that day forward, I felt a special connection with her and we became friends.
 I consider it a blessing that I was able to meet her in person at a dinner in San Antonio when she was there for the Breast Cancer Symposium.
 I sat next to her and we had a great evening filled with laughter and great stories.
 I was able to tell her how much she meant to me and how she unknowingly helped me endure my treatment.